-A party may file a petition with the court for a restraining order against the other party alleging domestic violence, sexual abuse or harassment.
-The petition is filed without notice to the other party and on the same date iff the judge determines there is enough evidence of abuse, he will issue a temporary order and will set a date for a second hearing to give the other party the opportunity to respond.
-If after reviewing the documents form each party and hearing testimony, the court finds enough evidence of abuse, he will issue a permanent restraining order, usually for one, three or five years.
+A party may file a petition with the court for a restraining order against the other party alleging domestic violence, sexual abuse, or harassment.
+The petition is filed without notice to the other party and, if the court determines there is enough evidence of abuse, it will issue a temporary order on the same date and will set a date for a second hearing to give the other party the opportunity to respond.
+If after reviewing the documents form each party and hearing testimony, the court finds enough evidence of harassment or abuse, it will issue a permanent restraining order, usually for one, three, or five years.

 Sometimes a court will award attorney’s fees to the prevailing party on a restraining order.

 A stepparent may file a petition to adopt the minor child of his/her spouse.
 The petitioning stepparent must prove that either the birthparent has signed a consent to the adoption or the birthparent has left the child in the care and custody of the other parent for at least one year and has failed to provide child support for the child or has failed to communicate with the intent to abandon the child.

 In some instances, married partners may be eligible for Summary Dissolution, which is a less costly and time-consuming process than regular divorce proceedings.

 Thinking about a divorce?
 Contact Long Beach divorce attorney Angela Novas McGill to schedule a consultation about your divorce today!